 To create a better future for all Nebraskans through brain injury prevention, education, advocacy, and support.

-- Nebraskans with a brain injury, regardless of geographic location or financial means, will have the necessary resources required to pursue their recovery journey.
+- Individuals with brain injury have the necessary resources to pursue their recovery.

 To accomplish our mission & vision, we provide:

-In 2009, the Brain Injury Association of Nebraska became a 501(c)3 nonprofit incorporated with the State of Nebraska.
+In 2009, the Brain Injury Group of Nebraska (BIG-N) became a 501(c)3 nonprofit incorporated with the State of Nebraska.
+In 2010, it affiliated with the Brain Injury Association of America and became the Brain Injury Association of Nebraska.
 In 2016, the organization became the Brain Injury Alliance of Nebraska an affiliate of the United States Brain Injury Alliance.